atlan-antillia/Tensorflow-Image-Segmentation-Hippocampus/README.md

 </a>
 </h3>
- If you would like to train this Hippocampus Segmentation model by yourself, please download the dataset from the google drive
+ If you would like to train this Hippocampus Segmentation model by yourself, please download the latest dataset from the google drive
 <a href="https://drive.google.com/file/d/1FAgeAlwvzCscZVvAovqpsTQdum90_7y-/view?usp=sharing">
-Hippocampus-ImageMask-Dataset.zip.</a>
+Hippocampus-ImageMask-Dataset.zip.</a> (Updated:2024/02/20)

 Please see also the <a href="https://github.com/atlan-antillia/Hippocampus-Image-Dataset">Hippocampus-Image-Dataset</a>.<br>
 Please expand the downloaded ImageMaskDataset and place them under <b>./dataset</b> folder to be